rumpkernel/rumprun/doc/config.md

 * _gateways_: Configures default gateways.
 Refer to protocol families below for supported `<gateway>` syntax.
 At most one `<gateway>` may be configured for each supported network protocol. _Optional_
+* _dns_: Configures the DNS resolver used by the unikernel:
+  * _nameservers_: A list of IPv4/IPv6 addresses of nameservers to use for name resolution.
+(Maximum 3 strings, _Optional_)
+  * _search_: A list of domain suffixes to search when resolving unqualified names.
+(Maximum 6 strings, _Optional_)

 ### IPv4 configuration